dbarredo/CloudGuest-BulkCreation-ArubaCentral/README.md

-#The Purpose of this Code is to Create a Bulk Guest Account for Aruba Central
+# The Purpose of this Code is to Create a Bulk Guest Account for Aruba Central

-# Prerequisite
+# Prerequisites

 - pip3 install pandas
 - pip3 install json